 - Transactions between externally-owned accounts can only be ETH transfers

-- Creating an account has a cost because you're using network storage
+- Creating a contract has a cost because you're using network storage

 - Can only send transactions in response to receiving a transaction

 - Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transferring tokens or even creating a new contract

 Ethereum accounts have four fields:

 balance– The number of wei owned by this address.
 Wei is a denomination of ETH and there are 1e+18 wei per ETH.

 storageRoot– Sometimes known as a storage hash.
 A 256-bit hash of the root node of a Merkle Patricia trie that encodes the storage contents of the account (a mapping between 256-bit integer values), encoded into the trie as a mapping from the Keccak 256-bit hash of the 256-bit integer keys to the RLP-encoded 256-bit integer values.
 This trie encodes the hash of the storage contents of this account, and is empty by default.